KleistLab/GInPipe/README.md

 For the sequences it is important that they contain a sequencing-, or better, sampling-date.
 The date must have the format **%YYYY-%mm-%dd** and must be part of the sequence-name of the FASTA header, which should look like this: **'>some_name|%YYYY-%mm-%dd'**.

+The header of the reference sequence can contain an arbitrary name, but importantly without white spaces:
+**'>some_reference_name'**.

 ## Running the pipeline

 This is a small guide on how to set up and run the pipeline.